HomeChecklists › Technology & AI

 Kitchen screens without data flow: the costliest error that goes unnoticed longest

-The systematic error Diego F. Parra finds in multi-brand dark kitchens is the absence of a unified dashboard showing sales, food cost, and margin per brand in real time from a single screen.
-Without that consolidated view, operators discover at month-end that one brand is subsidizing another, that the chicken brand's food cost is 34% instead of the projected 28%, or that 40% of sales come from a single platform that can change its terms without notice.
-A unified dashboard — connected to the middleware and inventory system — costs an additional USD 80 to USD 200 per month and delivers that real-time view.
-The decision to pause a brand, adjust prices, or change a menu item shifts from taking a week to being made in under 10 minutes with same-day data.
+With it, the hardware already on the line clears 60% of the operational chaos without a single new purchase.
+Six brands, six tablets, six reports that never talk to each other isn't MANAGEMENT, it's firefighting all day.
+The systematic error Diego F. Parra keeps finding in multi-brand dark kitchens is exactly that: no unified dashboard showing sales, food cost, and margin per brand, in real time, on one screen.
+Without that consolidated view, owners find out at month's end that one brand is subsidizing another, that the chicken brand's food cost hit 34% against a projected 28%, or that 40% of sales ride on a single platform that can change terms without notice.
+A unified dashboard, wired into the middleware and the inventory system, runs USD 80 to USD 200 a month extra and delivers that real-time view.
+Pausing a brand, adjusting a price, or swapping a menu item stops taking a week and gets done in under 10 minutes, on the same day's numbers.

 When to scale hardware: the 30-day clean data rule?